cpenc/Python_data_engineering/README.md

 Please refer to this [High level design diagram](https://github.com/cpenc/Python_data_engineering/blob/main/Design%20Diagram.PNG), if you want to understand the breakdown of steps implemented in the solution.

+## **Extract files**:
+Out of the 30K records in the input file, some where filtered out where data was questionable.
+The rules used to filter out are in the [High level design diagram](https://github.com/cpenc/Python_data_engineering/blob/main/Design%20Diagram.PNG).
+The rest of the records are groups and extracted 1K per json file as mentioned under the decisions I made section above.
+I've uploaded 10 of the 31 output files to this repo.
+One of the samples is [here](https://github.com/cpenc/Python_data_engineering/blob/main/extract_30.json).